Maxpsc/Ujs/README.md

 # Ujs
-An awesome collection of util functions.
+A collection of some awesome util functions.
-An imitation libraries based on Underscore.js with unit test and API documents.
+A Javascript library base on Underscore.js with unit test and API documents.

 # Documents
 [Ujs's API](http://maxpsc.github.io/Ujs/gen)